hodlwallet/hodl-wallet-ios/README.md

 7. Select Path `m/0'`

 **NOTE:** If you wish to recover funds in legacy addresses you must repeat the process in Electrum while the existing wallet showing your balance in the segwit addresses is open.
 Do this by selecting File --> New/Restore.
 Electrum allows a user to manage multiple wallets and seeds at once.

+### Contact

+Should you need to get in contact with us for any reason please feel free to write us at support@hodlwallet.com

+You can visti our site here: [Hodlwallet.com](https://hodlwallet.com/)

 ### WARNING: